petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ![Calkit push.](/images/latex-collab/push.png)

+Later on,
+if you end up adding things like large data files for analysis, or even photos and videos from an experiment, these can also be versioned in DVC and backed up in the Calkit Cloud.

 ## Collaborate concurrently

 What we've seen so far is an individual's workflow.
+What if we have multiple people working on the document at the same time?

-Other cloud-based tools like Google Docs and Overleaf allow multiple people to edit a document at the same time, continuously saving behind the scenes.
+Other cloud-based tools like Google Docs and Overleaf allow multiple people to edit a file simultaneously, continuously saving behind the scenes.
 My personal opinion is that concurrent collaborative editing is usually not a good thing.
-However, if you want to do it with this setup, you still can, but you'll need to communicate a little more with your collaborators so you don't step on each other's toes and end up with merge conflicts.
+However, if you want to do it with this setup, you still can, but you'll need to communicate a little more with your collaborators so you don't step on each other's toes and end up with merge conflicts, which require manual fixes.
+There's actually an experimental file locking feature on the Calkit Cloud for notifying your team that the document should not be edited, though at the time of writing the locks are only displayed, not enforced.
+You could also simply send your team a message on Slack letting them know you're working on the doc, or a given section, and avoid conflicts that way.
 Alternatively, if you really like the Google Docs experience, you can setup the Codespace for
 [live collaboration](https://docs.github.com/en/codespaces/developing-in-a-codespace/working-collaboratively-in-a-codespace).

-The Calkit web app has a feature that allows nominally locking files for editing, but at the time of writing is doesn't enforce these locks.
-You can use this so your collaborators see they shouldn't work on the file at the same time, or simply shoot them a message on Slack or something to pass the ball around.

 There are other strategies that can work as well.
+Git is actually quite good at automatically merging changes together.
-Ultimately you just want to make sure no two people are working on the same paragraph(s) at the same time.
+Ultimately you just want to make sure no two people are working on the same line(s) at the same time.
-You could split up the work by paragraph, or even use LaTeX `\input` commands to allow each collaborator to work on their own file, e.g., if you've divided up the work by chapter or section.
+You could split up the work by paragraph, or even use LaTeX `\input` commands in the main `.tex` file to allow each collaborator to work on their own file, e.g., if you've divided up the work by chapter or section.

-Using GitHub pull requests is outside the scope of this article.
+Git can also create different branches of the repo in order to merge them together at a later time, optionally via GitHub pull requests, which can allow the team to review proposed changes before they're incorporated.
-For many projects,
+However, for many projects,
-it will make sense to have all collaborators simply commit to the main branch and continue to clean things up as you go.
+it will be easier to have all collaborators simply commit to the main branch and continue to clean things up as you go.
+If commits are kept small with descriptive messages, this will be even easier.

+To boil this down to one piece of advice, be sure to run `git pull` often, either from the UI or from the terminal.

 ## Manage the project with GitHub issues